KrisKasprzak/ESP32_WebPage/README.md

 2. minimize variable name lenghts consider changing ColorForForeground to FColor for example
 3. remove blank lines

-If your page still exceeds 64K, increase the buffer size, to increase the page size edit the parameter in:
+If your page still exceeds 64K, increase the buffer size, , do a Serial.println(sizeof(XML)); to see what you need. to increase the page size edit the parameter in:
 <br>
 C:\Users\Administrator\AppData\Local\Arduino15\packages\esp32\hardware\esp32\3.0.2\cores\esp32\WString.h
 <br>